 What should I look for when hiring a Senior Accountant remotely?

-Prioritize technical depth in your specific processes, verified tool proficiency in your exact stack, demonstrated autonomous working style, strong written and verbal communication, and evidence of process ownership rather than task execution.
+Technical depth in your specific processes, verified tool proficiency, a demonstrated autonomous working style, strong written and verbal communication, and evidence of process ownership rather than task execution.

 How do I evaluate accounting skills in a remote interview?

-Use scenario-based questions tied to your specific processes and tools, not generic accounting questions.
-Ask candidates to walk you through how they'd handle situations specific to your business.
-Specific, detailed answers indicate real experience; vague generalities indicate surface-level familiarity.
+Scenario-based questions tied to your specific processes and tools – not generic accounting questions.
+Ask candidates to walk through situations specific to your business.
+Specific, detailed answers indicate real experience.
+Vague generalities don't.

 How does MAVI vet Senior Accountants for remote roles?

-MAVI's multi-stage vetting process assesses technical accounting knowledge, tool proficiency (matched to your specific stack), communication quality, autonomous work capacity, and process ownership mindset.
+Multi-stage assessment covering technical accounting knowledge, tool proficiency matched to your stack, communication quality, autonomous work capacity, and process ownership mindset.
 Only 2% of applicants pass.

 How quickly can I hire a remote Senior Accountant through MAVI?

-From inquiry to onboarded candidate: as few as 5 days.
+From inquiry to onboarded candidate: as few as five days.